weiji14/letsjustwander/_posts/i-am-not-in-this-to-be-angry.md

 On different ways of looking at things, or doing things.

 So read on with an open heart.
-News only appear fresh because you have been tunneled your vision on one thing for too long.
+News only appear fresh because you have been tunnelling your vision on one thing for too long.
 Turn your head, and look away from your phone/computer.

 Saw something new?